-Mudras are used in symbolic or ritual gesture in both Hinduism and Buddhism.
+Mudras are used as symbolic or ritual gestures in both Hinduism and Buddhism.
 They are often seen as spiritual gestures.
-In Tantric rituals 108 mudras are used.
-In other forms of Indian Classical dance (Natya Shastra and Kathakali) there are 32 and 24 root mudras, and when used in combination amount to a vocabulary of some 900 words.
+In Tantric rituals, 108 mudras are used.
+In other forms of Indian Classical dance (Natya Shastra and Kathakali), there are 32 and 24 root mudras, and when used in combination amount to a vocabulary of some 900 words.

-Specific mudras are used in branches of Indian healing to change the internal state,through direct manipulation of somatosensory cortex and subsequent neural pathways into the limbic and reptilian brains.
+Specific mudras are used in branches of Indian healing to change the internal state, through direct manipulation of the somatosensory cortex and subsequent neural pathways into the limbic and reptilian brains.

-When mudras are used in conjunction with ontological kinesiology, they create a narrative (like the dancer’s vocabulary) that emerges from the body-person.
-This enables the practitioner to find the root cause needing to be addressed.
+When mudras are used in conjunction with ontological kinesiology, they create a narrative (like the dancer’s vocabulary) that emerges from the body person.
+This enables the practitioner to find the root cause that needs to be addressed.
 This cuts to the chase, bypassing the literate and all-pervasive mind, accessing the internal knowing, to understand the inner process that has occurred.

 In the craniosacral model, the practitioner is taught to help facilitate or invoke a still point—the balance point around which vectors of influence have distorted the normal rhythm or dynamic of the system.
 Change occurs when the vectors dissipate and the relationship of the tissues and their innate rhythm reasserts itself.
 The practitioner learns to listen, and yet their listening often only tunes into a single rhythm rather than the complexity of the whole organism.